PatrickFis/Azure-Study-Notes/Azure Developer/Azure Message Based Solutions.md

   - Correlation filters - Conditions can be matched against the message's user or system defined properties.
     - More efficient than SQL filters.
 - By default a boolean filter will be added to a subscription to receive all messages
+- See [MS Link](https://learn.microsoft.com/en-us/azure/service-bus-messaging/topic-filters) for more information about topic filters.
+  - Topic filters are defined with or without actions
+    - Filters without actions are combined using an OR condition and result in a single message on the subscription even if you have multiple matching rules
+    - Filters with an action produce a copy of the message.
+The message will include a property called RuleName where the value is the name of the matching rule.
+The action may add or update properties, or delete properties from the original message to produce a message on the subscription.
+Remember that filters with actions all produce a message if the rule matches.

 ### Creating Topic Filters
 1. Navigate to a subscription in a topic